shadaj/create-react-scala-app.g8/README.markdown

 Then open http://localhost:8080 to see your app.
 When you're ready to deploy to production, create a minified bundle with `sbt build`

+Once the bundle is ready, `npm install` to install the needed packages and then just `npm run make` to make the Electron app.

 ### Get Started Immediately
 You **don’t** need to install or configure tools like Webpack.